Swine Farm Biosecurity Even More Important in Winter Months

 The health and well-being of the swine that farmers care for on a daily basis is their number one on-farm priority.
 The spread of infectious diseases and viruses results in decreased production on the farm and increased mortality which diminishes the bottom dollar for farmers and also increases their workload.

 Generally, bacteria can survive longer in a cooler environment which creates an easier field for the spread of infectious diseases and viruses; therefore, farm biosecurity is even more important during winter months.
-As African Swine Fever (ASF) continues its spread across Asia, we should be even more vigilant and concentrated on our on-farm biosecurity.
-Most recently, ASF has been confirmed in South Korea and the Philippines totaling nine Asian countries with confirmed African Swine Fever outbreaks.
+September is here and soon our daily temperatures will slowly decrease and create such an environment.

 Highlighted below are some of the important biosecurity measures that should be used by farmers year-round.
-Proper implementation of external and internal biosecurity practices is vital, especially during winter months.
+Proper implementation of external and internal biosecurity practices is vital, especially during cooler months.

 - Vehicle movement from farm to farm presents a major opportunity for the transmission of an infectious disease or virus.
 Producers are wise to take every precaution concerning all vehicles entering their farm and ask that they be thoroughly washed, cleaned, and disinfected before entering.

 - Anytime new swine arrives at a facility, there is a risk of transmission of an infectious disease or virus.
 New swine arriving should be quarantined immediately.
 Producers should only accept swine from a reliable source that can validate their health.
 Once the swine have been quarantined, producers have the opportunity to assess their health for themselves and make necessary adjustments.
 Most producers in North Carolina receive swine from minimal sources and have complete knowledge of their origin; however, this does not lessen the farmer’s responsibility for monitoring their health.